4.1.2 - SASL Authentication¶

-The SASL* Authentication is used when a simple user/password authentication is not enough.
+The SASL* Authentication is used when a simple user/password authentication is not enough, or when one want to delegate authentication to another system.
 Many other systems exist, and may take many parameters to authenticate a user.
 With SASL**, a challenge/response system is used to get the needed information from the client, up to the point the authentication is either successful or fails.

-As ApacheDS is based on Java, we only support the SASL mechanisms the JDK support :
+As ApacheDS is based on Java, we only support the SASL mechanisms the JDK supports :

 * PLAIN : cleartext user/password authentication * CRAM-MD5 : IMAP/POP authentication * DIGEST-MD5 : Http Digest authentication * GSSAPI : Kerberos authentication * EXTERNAL : External authentication * NTLM : NTLM authentication * GSS-SPNEGO : The SPNEGO authentication